-The Byaduk Caves are a stunning attraction located in the Mount Napier State Park, formed by lava flow from Mount Napier.
+The Byaduk Caves are a stunning attraction located in the Mount Napier State Park, formed by the lava flow from Mount Napier.

 The caves were created when the lava solidified on top, and molten lava continued to flow underneath the surface.
 Today, one of the caves can be explored by visitors to the Grampians Region.